Why Now is the Time for Startups to Embrace the Freedom of Bootstrapping

-The heady days of free-flowing VC are over, at least for now.
+The heady days of free-flowing VC funding are over, at least for now.

-Since May, prominent VC firms have been warning portfolio companies to shore up cash and cut costs to extend their runway because very little funding is coming from VC in the near term.
+Since May, prominent VC firms have been warning portfolio companies to shore up cash and cut costs to extend their runway because very little funding is coming from venture capitalists in the near term.

 Startup accelerator Y Combinator warned its portfolio companies that venture capital would slow down due to increasing interest rates and a global economic slowdown; Sequoia Capital warned that rising inflation and continued geopolitical tension would mean a longer road to recovery; Redpoint Ventures’ Tomasz Tunguz said start-up investors have been advising their companies to keep enough cash for at least two years of potential pain.